ale-casco/lyticEBV_RNAseq/README.md

 ## Repository Contents

-- **`Linux_workflow`:** Contains the detailed Linux workflow and associated bash scripts employed for data processing within the Linux environment.
+- **`Linux_workflow`:** Contains the detailed workflow and associated bash scripts employed for data processing within the Linux environment.
 - **`initiate.R`:** This script sets up the R environment, launching the RStudio project `lyticEBV_project.Rproj` and activating the `renv` environment to ensure reproducibility of the R package versions used in the study.
 See `renv.lock` for a snapshot of the R environment.
 - **`Rscripts`:** Contains the R scripts used for data analysis and figure generation.
 - **`Data`:** Contains the data used for R analysis and figure generation in this study.